Indianapolis 500 traditions: The Snake Pit

-The infield of the track in the vicinity of turn one was known as the "Snake Pit." (sometimes "Snakepit").
+The infield of the track in the vicinity of turn one was known as the "Snake Pit". (sometimes "Snakepit").
 Long known for a reputation of rowdiness, heavy alcohol consumption, bikers, streaking, flashing, and an overall Woodstock/Mardi Gras atmosphere, the Snake Pit was a popular location for college-age and counterculture fans to spend time at the track, many of whom had little or no interest in the actual racing activities.
 Like the infield at the Kentucky Derby, the Snake Pit was often considered a rite of spring, and an excuse to party with abandon.
 Arrests for public intoxication, disorderly conduct, fights, and drug possession were frequent and common.

 The area that eventually became the Snake Pit took shape very early on, prior to World War I. In the early decades of the Speedway, a railroad line connected Union Station in downtown Indianapolis out to the track and beyond.
 Many fans in the early years (and through 1963) arrived at the race by train.
-A train depot was located across from the Speedway, near the corner of present day 16th Street and Georgetown Road.
+A train depot was located across the road from the Speedway, near the intersection of present-day 16th Street and Georgetown Road.
 The spectators disembarked the trains and poured directly into the main entrance, strategically placed across from the station at the outside of turn one.
-Fans that did not have grandstand tickets gathered in the infield, particularly the turn one infield.
+Fans that did not have grandstand tickets gathered in the general admission infield, particularly the turn one infield.
 The area became a popular place for picnicking and race viewing.
-Sometime in the mid/late-1950s, it started to gain a raucous reputation, and intensified in the 1960s.
+Sometime in the mid/late-1950s, it started to gain a raucous reputation, which intensified in the 1960s.
 It reached its zenith of popularity and intensity of revelry during the decade of the 1970s.
 The nickname "Snake Pit" was coined sometime in the early/mid-1960s, and appeared in print at least as early as 1968.

 In periods of rain, the area usually became overwhelmed with mud, and mud wrestling was commonly observed.
 By the end of the race, the area would be littered with cans, bottles, and inordinate amounts of trash and abandoned belongings.
 Bonfires and burned cars were also noted.
 In 1975, management allowed cars to fully park in the area, as an early effort to settle the crowd by reducing available capacity.
 Occasionally, the rowdiness was reported as less tumultuous, such as 1977 when many infield revelers instead stormed the fountain in front of the Speedway museum to cool off from the hot day.